 When it comes to budgeting, it’s useful to know what your outgoings are going to be in the future.
 As such, working out how to calculate your car insurance premium would be useful – especially if you could quickly consider the impact different cars might have.

 Here, we’ll look at how car insurance rates are determined – and find the quickest way to get an accurate figure for your next car insurance policy.
+If you are looking for a car insurance quote, you can also obtain one via our website.

 How a vehicle insurance premium is calculated